Have You Ever Wondered What The Difference Is Between Premium vs. Table Wine?

 These and many more questions about the value of wine can be answered quite simply by saying, “There are only two kinds of wine.
 1) Wine you like, and 2) Wine you don’t like.
 And if you like it, it’s worth whatever you are willing to pay for it!”

 My winemaker’s journey began because of a single experience in 1985.
 Since then, I have been passionate about finding wines that are of the highest quality for my pallet at the lowest price.
-I have become passionate about sharing that knowledge and understanding with everyone I meet wants to learn about wine.
+I have become passionate about sharing that knowledge and understanding with everyone I meet who wants to learn about wine.

 I am not a certified Sommelier.
 I have thought about getting my certification, but feel it would not add anything to my passion about wines – although it could add to my vocabulary on the subject of wine so that I may speak with other wine aficionados about wine on a more sophisticated level.
 It would not, however, change how I communicate my knowledge to the masses who have had limited wine experiences that compel them into exploring more about wine.
-After all, no one likes to feel he or she is an idiot about anything – especially wine.
+After all, no one likes to feel like an idiot about anything – especially wine.

 History of Mordasini Winery

 In 2017 I was diagnosed with cancer, and discovered alcohol consumption of more than a glass or two of wine each week was not healthy for me, so I stopped making wine.
 It was only cost effective and had the right flavor profile when making 25 or more cases with each vintage (that’s at least one barrel) or 1/2 ton of grapes.
-I can buy great wines from places like Costco Warehouse for less than it would cost me to make it.
+I can buy great wines from places like Costco Warehouse, and Cameron Hughes Wine for less than it would cost me to make it.
 AND, I can stock what we consume in a 50 bottle wine fridge rather than a dedicated A/C controlled room to hold multiple cases of wine.

 Why I’m Passionate About Wine

-My passion for great wines was actually born in Tampa, FL in 1987.
+Bern's Steak HouseMy passion for great wines was actually born in Tampa, FL in 1985.
 Prior to that time I had tasted both white and red wines that made me shudder with disdain!
-I couldn’t imagine how anyone could enjoy that nasty-sour drink, and avoided it at every turn.
+I couldn’t imagine how anyone could enjoy that nasty-sour drink, and avoided it as a choice for a drink.

-In the summer of 1987, I was working in Tampa on a project that was completed ahead of schedule, and my employer decided to treat me to a special dinner that included wine at a place called Bern’s Steakhouse.
+In the summer of 1985, I was working in Tampa on a project that was completed ahead of schedule, and my employer decided to treat me to a special dinner that included wine at a place called Bern’s Steakhouse.
 I was all for the steak, but the wine didn’t interest me at all.

 Derrek, my boss – who was from the Bay Area in California, assured me that a wine he would pick would not be anything like those other wines I had tasted before, and was confident I would like it.
 From a wine list of over 500,000 bottles* he selected a 1975 Château Lafite Rothschild Pauillac.
-It was then at a price of $375**, but even at that price I remember thinking, “what a waste of money!”. (*Bern’s now boasts over 1,000,000 bottles in their cellar. **The same bottle of wine, 1975 vintage in 2021, will cost you between $1,190 and $1,300).
+It was then at a price of $375**, but even at that price I remember thinking, “what a waste of money!”. (*Bern’s now boasts over 1,000,000 bottles in their cellar. **The same bottle of wine, 1975 vintage in 2021, cost between $1,190 and $1,300).

 Before we began making wine in 2004, we planted our own small vineyard of Cabernet Sauvignon and Merlot grapes in the Circle Oaks Estates property we owned in Napa County.
 The vines were planted in the spring of 2002, and despite what we were told about making wine with young vines, I wanted to start learning about how to make wine, so I was ready for my first test in wine-making effort in the fall of 2003.
 Sadly the wild turkeys decimated that crop, and we only got 3.5 gallons of must (one gallon of wine) out of the entire season — and my first attempt was a disaster – what a rotten wine it was!

-In my 15 years of my winemaker’s journey we released 12 vintages.
+Mordasini WineryIn 16 years of my winemaker’s journey we released 12 vintages.
 I have to pay tribute to Robert Mondavi, of the famous Robert Mondavi winery, Miljenko “Mike” Grgich, who crafted the 1973 Chateau Montelena Chardonnay that won in the famous 1976 Paris Tasting, and to Michael Richmond, the wine maker at Bouchaine Winery in Napa, for all of their encouragement and help in honing my wine making skills.
+The knowledge they imparted to me and my wine-making helped my wines reach 80-95 points (Bronze to Gold Medal) in State and International competitions.
 I want to give special thanks to Michael Richmond for helping me salvage my 2005 Cabernet Sauvignon vintage.
 I was so disappointed with the sulfur smell and taste I was going to dump it.
-It was not a ‘great’ wine, but all of my family, and some of my friends really enjoyed it.
+It was not a ‘great’ wine, but after his suggestions to fix it, all of my family and some of my friends really enjoyed it.
 Those who didn’t like it are probably as numerous, but I think they may have been afraid of giving their honest opinion.

 If you’re ever in Tampa, FL – I highly recommend a visit for dinner to Bern’s Steakhouse.